How far is Venice from the airport, and how do I get

 Can I take a taxi directly to my hotel?

-Yes, if you're staying in Mestre or one of the two hotels in the
+Yes, if you're staying in Mestre or one of the three hotels in the

 and Ca' Doge).